opentelemetry plugin

 Value of the attribute

-• For trace functionality, you also need to register otp_trace or otp_simple_trace type filters in the enable_filters configuration under the rpc/channel node to enable trace tracking before and after rpc/channel calls.
+• For the trace function, you also need to register filters of type otp_trace or otp_simple_trace in the enable_filters configuration under the rpc/channel node to perform trace tracking before and after rpc/channel calls

-• For metrics functionality, you also need to register otp_metrics type filters in the enable_filters configuration under the rpc/channel node to enable metrics tracking before and after rpc/channel calls.
+• For the metrics function, you also need to register filters of type otp_metrics in the enable_filters configuration under the rpc/channel node to perform metrics tracking before and after rpc/channel calls

-Here is a simple example of RPC and Channel communication based on the local backend with trace tracking enabled:
+Below is a simple example of RPC and Channel communication based on the local backend with trace tracking:

 aimrt: